-Most of the available studies examining the reliability of velocity monitoring devices including PUSH2 and Vmaxpro have quantified inter-individual or intra-individual variability in movement velocity during the same testing condition (e.g., velocity against the same relative load for all individuals) or during the "same" testing condition separately by a specific amount of time (e.g., 48-72 hours; test-retest reliability), respectively.
-However, this study design fails to separate biological (i.e., human) and technological variation and, as such, does not reveal any information about the true source of measurement error 14.
-An effective approach to examine devices' reproducibility (i.e., their true technological error) is to simultaneously use two or more devices of the same brand under the same testing conditions 18-20.
+condition separately by a specific amount of time (e.g., 48-72 h; test-retest reliability), respectively.
+However, this study design fails to separate biological (i.e., human) and technological variation and, as such, does not reveal any information about the true source of measurement error14.
+When the calibration device is not available, an effective approach to examine devices' reproducibility (i.e., their true technological error) is to simultaneously use two or more devices of the same brand under the same testing conditions^{18-20}.
 This approach was taken in the current study and revealed that GymAware devices possess almost perfect reliability for MV as evidenced by low RSE, high PPER and sensitivity to detect meaningful changes in performance (i.e., SDC%1RM), and the absence of fixed and proportional bias.
 In comparison, PV from GymAware devices demonstrated small, but practically non-significant fixed and proportional bias, and slightly lower PPER and SDC%1RM.
-These findings are in partial agreement with the only previous study examining the reproducibility of GymAware while simultaneously using two devices under the same testing conditions.
-More specifically, Jovanovic and Jukic 18 found PV from GymAware to be a more sensitive metric compared to MV in detecting changes in performance during the hex-bar deadlift exercise, although both velocity metrics were found to be highly sensitive and reliable.
+These findings are in partial agreement with the only previous study18 examining the reproducibility of GymAware while simultaneously using two devices under the same testing conditions.
+More specifically, Jovanovic and Jukic18 found PV from GymAware to be a more sensitive metric compared to MV in detecting changes in performance during the hex-bar deadlift exercise, although both velocity metrics were found to be highly sensitive and reliable.
 It is important to highlight that although PV from GymAware was less sensitive than MV in the present study, it was still sensitive enough to detect meaningful changes in RT performance.
-Namely, when investigating the equivalence of PV recorded by two GymAware devices, upper and lower LoA were within the lowest SDC for the individualised load-velocity profiles reported by Banyard et al. 10 during the free-weight back squat exercise.
-Therefore, it can be concluded that both MV and PV from GymAware are reliable and sensitive to detecting meaningful changes in neuromuscular status and functional performance during the freeweight back squat exercise.
+Namely, when investigating the equivalence of PV recorded by two GymAware devices, upper and lower LoA were within the lowest SDC for the individualised load-velocity profiles reported by Banyard et al.10 during the free-weight back squat exercise.
+Therefore, it can be concluded that both MV and PV from GymAware are reliable and sensitive to detecting meaningful changes in neuromuscular status and functional performance during the free-weight back squat exercise.